Has Proven zMAX Micro-lubricant Works

 - Extend engine life, by virtue of reducing engine deposits

 zMAX spent $4.5 million testing our product, for the FTC, to show zMAX works.
 The tests conducted on zMAX are based on accepted protocols as directed by the Society of Automotive Engineers (SAE) and the American Society of Testing and Materials (ASTM). zMAX requires a "soak in" period in order to achieve maximum benefit, therefore, when necessary, the protocols have been modified only to include a "soak in" period for zMAX.
+This soak in period involves getting the engine up to operating temperature to allow zMAX to literally soak into the metal parts.
 Oil-Chem Research Inc. has performed the following tests:

 - SAE J1321 - designed to measure fuel economy changes of in-service vehicles.